CumulusNetworks/docs/content/cumulus-linux-518/Monitoring-and-Troubleshooting/Network-Troubleshooting/Mellanox-WJH.md

 cumulus@switch:~$ nv config apply
 ```

-To unset the aggregation interval for a channel, run the `nv unset system wjh channel <channel-id> polling-interval` command.
+- To unset the aggregation interval for a channel, run the `nv unset system wjh channel <channel-id> polling-interval` command.

-To unset the aggregate cache size, run the `nv unset system wjh channel <channel-id> aggregate-cache-size` command.
+- To unset the aggregate cache size, run the `nv unset system wjh channel <channel-id> aggregate-cache-size` command.

 ### Latency and Congestion Thresholds

-If you configure a channel to monitor buffer packet drops, you can specify latency and congestion thresholds to apply to buffer drops for all or specific traffic classes for all or specific interfaces.
+If you configure a channel to monitor buffer packet drops, you can specify latency and congestion thresholds to apply to buffer drops for all or specific traffic classes and interfaces.
 WJH collects and sends events when a metric crosses the thresholds.
 - Packet latency is the time spent in the switch.
 - Congestion is a percentage of the buffer occupancy on the switch.